pyrocko/grond/docs/source/index.rst

 Introduction
 ------------

-Robust characterization of earthquake sources from diverse observations requires elaborate forward modeling techniques and efficient inversion strategies which can deliver expressive model uncertainties.
+Grond is a software tool and framework for robust characterization of earthquake sources from diverse observations.
+It employs efficient forward modeling as well as elaborate inversion strategies and delivers meaningful model uncertainties.

-Grond realises a Bayesian bootstrap-based probabilistic inversion scheme for heterogeneous data.
-It realizes an efficient strategy to explore the full model space together with uncertainties and parameters trade-offs for the earthquake source model.
-The program is highly flexible with respect to the adoption to specific problems, the design of the objective functions, and the diversity of the measurements.
+The software implements a Bayesian bootstrap-based probabilistic inversion scheme for heterogeneous data.
+It explores the full model space and helps mapping potential model parameter trade-offs.
+The program is highly flexible with respect to the adoption to specific problems, the design of objective function, and the diversity of measurements.

-Our approach is based on adaptable Green's function databases which provide predictions of near-field geodetic data (InSAR, GNSS and gravity) together with synthetic seismic waveforms at all distances in layered media.
+Our modelling approach is based on pre-computed Green's function databases, which provide synthetic near-field geodetic data (InSAR, GNSS and gravity) together with synthetic seismic waveforms at all distances and receiver depths.

 Contents